michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 > PAY ATTENTION: the jwt expires.
 The duration of validity can be specified in the Colab notebook, inside "timedelta"

+> PS: if you are looking for the old version, where I was suggesting to use ampy, look into the "legacy" folder

 > Possible tricks to do debugging